Polyploidy

-Polyploidy is a condition in which the cells of an organism have more than one pair of (homologous) chromosomes.
+Polyploidy is a condition in which the cells of an organism have more than two paired sets of (homologous) chromosomes.
 Most species whose cells have nuclei (eukaryotes) are diploid, meaning they have two complete sets of chromosomes, one from each of two parents; each set contains the same number of chromosomes, and the chromosomes are joined in pairs of homologous chromosomes.
 However, some organisms are polyploid.
 Polyploidy is especially common in plants.
 Most eukaryotes have diploid somatic cells, but produce haploid gametes (eggs and sperm) by meiosis.
 A monoploid has only one set of chromosomes, and the term is usually only applied to cells or organisms that are normally diploid.
 Males of bees and other Hymenoptera, for example, are monoploid.
 Unlike animals, plants and multicellular algae have life cycles with two alternating multicellular generations.
 The gametophyte generation is haploid, and produces gametes by mitosis; the sporophyte generation is diploid and produces spores by meiosis.

-Polyploidy may occur due to abnormal cell division, either during mitosis, or more commonly from the failure of chromosomes to separate during meiosis or from the fertilization of an egg by more than one sperm.
+Polyploidy is the result of whole-genome duplication during the evolution of species.
+It may occur due to abnormal cell division, either during mitosis, or more commonly from the failure of chromosomes to separate during meiosis or from the fertilization of an egg by more than one sperm.
 In addition, it can be induced in plants and cell cultures by some chemicals: the best known is colchicine, which can result in chromosome doubling, though its use may have other less obvious consequences as well.
 Oryzalin will also double the existing chromosome content.